teamradish/TRTwitchPlaysBot/Wiki/Migrating-Data.md

 - No other data files from your 1.8 install aside from **BotData.txt** and **Settings.txt** are required.

 For information on managing your new database, please see [Managing Data](./Managing-Data.md).
 If you experience errors migrating your data that the error messages don't help with, please [file an issue](https://github.com/teamradish/TRTwitchPlaysBot/issues/new/choose)!

+## 2.x to later 2.x
+Simply run the newer version of TRBot with your existing database to automatically apply all migrations - that's it!
+If you encounter a problem, please [file an issue](https://github.com/teamradish/TRTwitchPlaysBot/issues/new/choose)!